Discrete and fuzzy dynamical genetic programming in the XCSF learning classifier system: Fuzzy logic networks

-Fuzzy set theory \cite{Zadeh:1965} is a generalization of Boolean logic wherein continuous variables can partially belong to sets.
-A fuzzy set is defined by a membership function, typically within the range [0,1], that determines the degree of belonging to a value of that set.
-Fuzzy set theory has been successfully applied to myriad engineering, medical, business, and natural science problems.

-Genetic Fuzzy Systems (GFS) \cite{Herrera:2008} use GAs to optimise a fuzzy rule based system composed of ``IF-THEN'' rules, whose antecedents and consequents comprise fuzzy logic statements from fuzzy set theory.
-The first application of the GA-only, i.e., Pittsburgh, approach to learning a fuzzy rule base was by Thrift \cite{Thrift:1991}.

-Valenzuela-Rendon \cite{Valenzuela-Rendon:1998} provided the first use of the Michigan approach for reinforcement learning with an evolving set of fuzzy rules.
-This was later extended to enable delayed-reward reinforcement learning \cite{Valenzuela-Rendon:1998,Bonarini:2000}, including continuous multi-step problems using continuous vector actions \cite{Ramirez-Ruiz:2008}.
-Fuzzy logic has been used in accuracy-based LCS for single-step reinforcement learning \cite{Casillas:2007} and for data mining on several UCI data sets \cite{Marin-Blazquez:2007}.
-In addition, fuzzy logic has been used under a LCS supervised learning scheme for data mining on UCI data sets \cite{Orriols-Puig:2007} and for epidemiologic classification \cite{WalterMohan:2000}.

-Aside from using LCS, alternative rule-like approaches have been applied such as \cite{PhamKaraboga:1991} who used a GA to modify a fuzzy relational matrix of a one-input, one-output fuzzy model.

-By combining fuzzy logic with neural networks, neurons can deal with imprecision \cite{LeeLee:1975}.
-Bull and O'Hara \cite{BullOHara:2002} presented a form of fuzzy representation within LCS using Radial Basis Function neural networks (RBF) \cite{MoodyDarken:1989} to embody each condition-action rule.
-That is, a simple class of neural-fuzzy hybrid system.
-Furthermore, Su {\em et al.} \cite{Su:2006} explored a similar representation based on RBF within LCS.
-However, here the contribution of each rule is determined by its strength (which is updated by a fuzzy bucket brigade algorithm) as well as the extent to which the antecedent matches the environment.
-Furthermore, in contrast to Bull and O'Hara \cite{BullOHara:2002}, each condition-action rule corresponds to a hidden node instead of a fully-connected network and rules are added incrementally instead of being evolved through the GA.
-To date, only the use of RBF has been explored as a neuro-fuzzy hybrid representation within LCS.

-\section{Fuzzy Logic Networks}
+\section{Fuzzy logic networks}

-Fuzzy Logic Networks (FLN) \cite{KokWang:2006,Cao:2007} can be seen as both a generalization of Fuzzy-CA and RBN, where the Boolean functions from RBN are replaced with fuzzy logical functions from fuzzy set theory.
-Thus, FLN generalize RBN through a continuous representation and generalize Fuzzy-CA through a less restricted graph topology.
-Kok and Wang \cite{KokWang:2006} explored 3-gene regulation networks using FLN and found that not only were FLN able to represent the varying degrees of gene expression but also that the dynamics of the networks were able to mimic a cell's irreversible changes into an invariant state or progress through a periodic cycle.
+FLN \citep{KokWang:2006,Cao:2007} can be seen as both a generalization of fuzzy-CA and RBN, where the Boolean functions from RBN are replaced with fuzzy logical functions from fuzzy set theory.
+Thus, FLN generalize RBN through a continuous representation and generalize fuzzy-CA through a less restricted graph topology. \cite{KokWang:2006} explored 3-gene regulation networks using FLN and found that not only were FLN able to represent the varying degrees of gene expression but also that the dynamics of the networks were able to mimic a cell's irreversible changes into an invariant state or progress through a periodic cycle.

 FLN are defined as, given a set of $N$ variables (genes),

 index $t$ represents time; and the variables are updated by means of dynamic equations,